 - Zinc – a mineral found in red meat, shellfish, eggs, and tofu.
 It aids in the creation of melanin (a protective pigment found in the eyes) and may be beneficial to those who are at high risk of macular degeneration.

 - Lutein, Meso-Zeaxanthin, and Zeaxanthin –these nutrients, called carotenoids, naturally gather in our eyes from the day we are born in a protective layer called the macular pigment.
 The function of the macular pigment is to protect the macula (which controls our central fine detail and colour vision) by filtering blue light and providing protection from oxidative stress and inflammation.
-These nutrients have been scientifically proven to reduce the risk of age related eye conditions like macular degeneration1.
 Our bodies cannot produce carotenoids so our biggest challenge is to make sure we get sufficient quantities of them through our diet.
 They are found in leafy green vegetables, eggs, and corn…